 I’ve been using Readwise for over two years now, and it’s still one of my favorite emails I receive each day.
 Seeing my highlights resurface in the daily email has encouraged me to be more proactive with my highlighting and note-taking.
 As a result, I end up retaining more of what I read while simultaneously organizing the concepts and ideas I’m interested in learning.

-So if you’re a voracious reader who finds yourself regularly highlighting sections of a book, then I recommend giving Readwise a try.
-If you’re still unsure if it’s worth the price, you can try it free for the first 60-days (affiliate link) to see just how much it improves your reading workflow.
+If you’re a voracious reader who finds yourself regularly highlighting sections of a book or someone looking to improve their PKM system, then Readwise is really a no-brainer.
+You can also try it free for the first 60-days (affiliate link) to see just how much it improves your reading workflow.
+It's time you stop forgetting what you read.